 The information in the section below has been derived, in part, from official government sources unless otherwise indicated.
-This information has not been independently verified by us or the Initial Purchasers or any of our or their respective affiliates or advisors.
+This information has not been independently verified by us or the Issuer or any of our or its respective affiliates or advisors.
 The information may not be consistent with other information complied within or outside the PRC.